red

 1. Better digital citizens

-Dolly’s Mum says that “we’re all going to have to become better digital citizens” to stop this upwards trend of cyber-bullying.
+Dolly’s mum said that “we’re all going to have to become better digital citizens” to stop this upwards trend of cyber-bullying.

 Do you think the Beacon app will help educate people more on how to stamp out cyber-bullying?